nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/content-delete.md

 ## Managing Deleted Documents

-Users with "Manage everything" permissions can access the workspace's Trash and perform one of the following actions:
+Users with "ReadWrite" permissions can access the workspace's Trash and perform one of the following actions:

 **Restore Document**